Spec MX-5 Challenge Racing 2021

 How many drivers will be competing?

-Our objective is to have more than 50 drivers competing in Spec MX-5 during 2020.
-Each Marquee event should have 10-20 participants, with more than 20 attending the National Championship.
+50 cars competed in the 2020 series.
+Our objective is to have more than 75 drivers competing in Spec MX-5 during 2021.
+Each Marquee event is designed have 15-20 participants, with more than 20 attending the National Championship.

 What license(s) are required?

 An SCCA or a NASA full competition license will be required for all drivers depending on the event.
 Note that if you have either of these licenses, obtaining the other is relatively straightforward.
-If you are not currently licensed, the series may be able to arrange a licensing school through our partners Level Up Racing (SCCA) and Winding Road Academy (NASA).
+If you are not currently licensed, the series may be able to arrange a licensing school through our partner Level Up Racing (SCCA).
 Early application is recommended.

 Can I run individual races?